gcgarner/IOTstack/docs/Containers/Node-RED.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-Respond to the prompt by typing "yes" and press return.
+Respond to the prompt by typing "yes" and pressing <kbd>return</kbd>.

 The output continues: